 A rom-com with a twist from the internationally bestselling author of Calling Major Tom, David M. Barnett.
 For fans of The Flatshare, Eleanor Oliphant is Completely Fine and Something to Live For.

 Daisy is the night security guard at the Manchester Museum of Social History.
-She takes her job very seriously, protecting the museum from teenage troublemakers.
+She takes her job very seriously, protecting the museum from troublemakers and anyone who openly mocks the fact they have a dinosaur on display.

 Nate works the day shift, though he'd be more suited as a museum guide the way he chats with the visitors.
-Daisy doesn't approve: how does he find it so easy to talk to strangers?
+Daisy doesn't approve: every one of them is a potential threat and befriending them could impair his judgement.

-For five minutes each day their shifts overlap at handover.
-He passes the torch over to Daisy - always with a smile on his face, and she asks him for a full report of the day, which he gives reluctantly.
-It's the only interaction they have... until mysterious things begin to happen at the museum.
+Daisy and Nate don't have much to do with each other except for the five minutes when they're shifts overlap at handover.
+He passes the torch over to her - like a baton - always with a smirk on his face, and she asks him for a full report of the day, which he gives reluctantly.
+It's the only interaction they have... until strange things begin to happen at the museum.

 They soon discover they have a lot more in common than they realised... and their investigations uncover more than just the truth.
 Could they have feelings for one another?